Emma-Gairin/RadarOmics/README.md

 ***
 ### Recommendations
-- method = **"scale"** is recommended only in the case of biological categories with few genes/proteins/others (< 5 -10) when expression levels are consistent or positively correlated across the category
+- method = **"scale"** is recommended only in the case of biological categories with few genes/proteins/others (< 5 -10) when abundances are consistent or positively correlated across the category
 - method = **"pca"** is recommended when using the package with simple experimental designs (_e.g.,_ one dimensional developmental series with a few stages, see [example #1](#example-1---method--pca-and-method--scale)) or with complex experimental designs where users want to preserve the variance across all samples (particularly during data exploration or when the effect of various co-acting variables on the samples is similar in extent or depends on the biological category of interest).
 - method = **"lda"** is recommended when using the package with complex experimental designs where one variable acting on the samples has a strong influence that is not the main focus of the study (_e.g.,_ developmental timeseries with a few stages and multiple treatments: in that case, on a PCA, the signal of the developmental stage obscures that of the treatment and so using _lda_focus = "treatment"_ would better disentangle the effect of the treatment on the samples, see [example #2](#example-2---method--lda)).